ribana-b/.github/profile/README.md

+# Description

-This organitasion serves as a storage for projects I've done related to 42 Málaga.
+Storage for the projects I've done related to 42 Málaga

-The projects are coded mainly in C/C++.
+The projects are written mainly in C.

+# Common Core

 |Project|Description|Score
 |-|-|-|